ycui1-mda/abstcal/README.md

 # Calculate abstinence rates for each
 abst_cal.calculate_abstinence_rates([abst_pp, abst_pros, abst_prol])
+abst_cal.calculate_abstinence_rates([abst_pp, abst_pros, abst_prol], 'abstinence_results.csv')
 ```
 It will create the following DataFrame as the output.
+If a filepath is specified, it will write to a file.

 Abstinence Name | Abstinence Rate
 ------------ | -------------